Recipes

 • Be sure to leave comments and feedback on your meals and experiments in the comments for others to read.

-• Try using Aji Amarillo to make another Peruvian classic: Tallarin Saltado (Peruvian Stir Fried Noodles), Aji de Gallina (Creamy Peruvian Chicken), or our recipe for Vegan Avocado Causa.
+• Try using Aji Amarillo to make another Peruvian classic: Tallarin Saltado (Peruvian Stir Fried Noodles), Cilantro Beef Stew, Aji de Gallina (Creamy Peruvian Chicken), or our recipes for Vegan Avocado Causa and Stuffed Avocado.

 • Post pictures of your masterpiece meal on social media and tag us.
 We repost!